hoangduytran/blender-manual/manual/editors/preferences/viewport.rst

    Under certain circumstances, the GPU will be used to subdivide a mesh with a :doc:`Subdivision Surface modifier </modeling/modifiers/generate/subdivision_surface>`.
    This typically results in increased subdivision performance.

+   This feature is not supported on Qualcomm GPUs on Windows